 The Brownsmead area, according to the U.S. Soil Conservation Service is the best agricultural land in Clatsop County, and is designated Exclusive Farm Use (EFU).
 The public boat launching facility at Aldrich Point has not and should not be expanded because the traffic generated by the facility already causes problems with local rural farm uses.
 There are several other water access points.
-Private docks are located mainly on Blind Slough and a portion of the slough is used for log storage.
+Private docks are located mainly on Blind Slough.